fbages/hackaton-td-equip4/README.md

-# Repte 4 CRUD - FBages
+# NUWE TEST CSV TO JSON

-Node js REST API to manage products and services
+Node js REST API to manage CSV files and convert to JSON responses

 ## Import project

 Follow the steps below:

 * Notes and prerequisites
-Project uses MongoDB database, install it before use this project

 * Clone the project from the Github Platform.
 Execute:
   ```